-AJ-111 - Juvenile Law and Procedures Units: 3
+AJ-111 - Juvenile Law and Procedures

-This course covers the application of specific statutes from the Welfare and Institutions Code and the California Penal Code to the juvenile justice system.
-Particular focus is placed on the role of law enforcement, probation services, schools, and parents/guardians in responding to delinquency issues.
-Also included are discussions relating to gangs, juvenile sex offenders, mentally ill juvenile offenders, and juvenile victimization and exploitation.
+This course examines the causes and theories of juvenile delinquency, the function and jurisdiction of juvenile justice agencies, common juvenile statutes, delinquency control, and juvenile court procedures.
+Particular focus is placed on the role of law enforcement, probation services, schools, resources, and parents/guardians in relation to juvenile delinquency.
+The rights of juveniles, constitutional cases, and juvenile victimization are also analyzed.